-The Company has an Employee Stock Purchase Plan ("ESPP").
-The ESPP permits eligible employees to enroll in a twelve-month offering period comprising two six-month purchase periods.
+The Company has an Employee Stock Purchase Plan ("ESPP") that permits eligible employees to enroll in a twelve-month offering period comprising two six-month purchase periods.
 Participants may purchase shares of the Company's common stock, through payroll deductions, at a price equal to 85% of the fair market value of the common stock on the first day of the applicable six-month offering period, or the last day of the applicable six-month purchase period, whichever is lower.
-Purchase dates under the ESPP occur on or about May 1 and November 1 of each year.
+Purchase dates under the ESPP occur on or about May 1 and November 1of each year.
 In 2013, the Company's shareholders approved an increase in the number of shares of common stock authorized for issuance pursuant to the ESPP.
-As of June 30, 2014, there were 242,424 shares of common stock authorized for issuance pursuant to the ESPP.
-No shares have been issued to employees under the ESPP to date.
-As of June 30, 2014, there was \$66,000 of total unrecognized stock-based compensation expense related to the ESPP plan.
-The expense is expected to be recognized over a period of four months.
+There are 242,424 shares of common stock authorized for issuance pursuant to the ESPP, and no shares have been issued to employees under the ESPP to date.
+As of September 30, 2014, there was \$10 of total unrecognized stock-based compensation expense related to the ESPP.
+The expense is expected to be recognized over a period of one month.